OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 # Exercise 9

-As exercise try to save the variable _personal\_data_ from the exercise 8 into a json file
+As exercise try to save the variable _config_ from the exercise 8 into a json file

 ---